stabRabbitDemo/app/README.md

 The app simulates an e-commerce website where a customer order arrives unpaid in a stream and is then pushed to a service that processes customer payment.

-Once payment is verified, the order is then pushed to another service downstream (in our case it is archive).
+Once payment is verified, the order is then pushed to an archive service downstream.

+The table and chart on the right shows the number of orders in real time.

 # Setup